CDLUC3/docker-tutorial/README.md

 ## Pre Work
 [Pre Work - Installations](prework/)

-## Session 1: Docker Images and Containers
+## Session 1: Docker Images and Containers - Using the docker command
 Execute code using the docker command.
 Use docker command line ags.

 [Session 1](session1/)

-## Session 2: Orchestrate sample containers with docker-compose
+## Session 2: Orchestration with the docker-compose command
 Hands-on orchestration with docker-compose.
 Discussion of other orchestration options.

 [Session 2](session2/)